HTTP-APIs/hydrus/README.md

 <a name="features"></a>
 Features
 -------------
-Hydrus supports the following features:
+hydrus supports the following features:
 - A client that can understand Hydra vocabulary and interacts with a Hydra supporting server to basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on data.
 - A generic server that can serve required data and metadata(in the form of API documentation) to a client over HTTP.
 - A middleware that allows users to use the client to interact with the server using Natural Language which is processed machine consumable language. **(under development)**